bourumir-wyngs/serde-saphyr/README.md

 ## Rust types as schema

-The target Rust types act as a schema.
-Knowing whether a field is a string or a boolean allows the parser to accept `1.2` as either a number or the string `"1.2"` depending on the target type, and to interpret common YAML boolean shorthands like `y`, `on`, `n`, or `off` appropriately.
-Similarly, `0x2A` is a hexadecimal number when parsed into an integer field, and a string when parsed into `String`.
+To address the “Norway problem,” the target Rust types serve as an explicit schema.
+Because the parser knows whether a field expects a string or a boolean, it can correctly accept `1.2` either as a number or as the string `"1.2"`, and interpret the common YAML boolean shorthands (`y`, `on`, `n`, `off`) as actual booleans when appropriate.
+Likewise, `0x2A` is parsed as a hexadecimal integer when the target field is numeric, and as a string when the target is `String`.
+As with [StrictYAML](https://hitchdev.com/strictyaml/why/implicit-typing-removed/), **serde-saphyr** avoids inferring types from values — one of the most heavily criticized aspects of YAML.
+The Rust type system already provides all the necessary schema information.

+Schema based parsing can be disabled by setting `no_schema` to true in  [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
+In this case all *unquoted* values that are parsed into strings, but can be understood as something else, are rejected.
+This can be used for enforcing compatibility with another YAML parser that reads the same content and requires this quoting.
+Default setting if false.

-Legacy octal format like `0052` can be turned on in [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html) but is off by default.
+Legacy octal notation such as `0052` can be enabled via `Options, but it is disabled by default.

 ## Pathological inputs & budgets